shaktidhara/spring_demo_ECS_jenkins/README.md

 We use swagger to programmatically document our APIs.
 While running the server, you can visit [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to see it in action.
 Much of what Swagger picks up is automatic, but you'll also note some `@Api` related annotation which add additional information.

+## Datadog

+We use Datadog for our APM and custom application metrics.
+You largely get these for free (along with a YourKit profiler agent, by the way) from our parent docker image.
+A number of JVM and application level metrics are produced via our metrics library witch is included in the parent pom that this project inherits from.
+An example of how to implement your own custom metrics is provided in the `ExampleRestController`.

 ## Code Formatting

 We use the Google Code Formatter.
 Builds will fail if your code doesn't match the formatter.
 Format your code before committing with: